Maruda-Patryk/api-library/README.md

 A simple Django application exposing an API for managing a library's book collection.

+## Note

+A minimalist version without the user module is also available under the branch <b>feature/lite-branch</b>.

 ## Getting Started

 1. Build the image and start the container: